Pilichandi

-This may be from Tulu region as opposed to North Kerala.
+This may be from the Tulu region as opposed to North Kerala.
 The headgear and the material lead to that suggestion.

-Teyyam in Kerala, according to Sita Nambiar, has its origin in the migration of Tulu speaking people to Kerala.
+Teyyam in Kerala, according to Sita Nambiar, has its origin in the migration of Tulu-speaking people to Kerala.
 Pilichandi is one of the spirits worshipped in Bhuta Aradhana and Teyyam.
 Other spirits worshipped in both Bhutaadadhane and Teyyam include Visnumurti, Panjurli, Bhagavati and Rakteswari.

 References: